Multi-Agent Diverse Generative Adversarial Networks: Experiments

 \subsection{Unsupervised Representation Learning}

-Similarly to DCGAN~\cite{radford2015unsupervised}, we train our framework using SVHN dataset~\cite{Netzer11SVHN}.
-The trained discriminator is then used to extract features.
+Similar to DCGAN~\cite{radford2015unsupervised}, we train our framework using SVHN dataset~\cite{Netzer11SVHN}.
+The trained discriminator is used to extract features.
 Using these features, we train an SVM for the classification task.
-For the MAD-GAN we obtain misclassification error of $17.5 \%$ which is almost $5\%$ better than the results reported by DCGAN ($22.48 \%$).
-This clearly indicates that our framework is able to learn better feature space in an unsupervised setting.
+For the MAD-GAN, with three generators, we obtained misclassification error of $17.5 \%$ which is almost $5\%$ better than the results reported by DCGAN ($22.48 \%$).
+This clearly indicates that our framework is able to learn a better feature space in an unsupervised setting.